pacelliv/hardhat-fund-me/README.md

 In it's current state, if you have your API Key set, it will auto verify contracts goerli contracts.

+# Acknowledgements

+I want to thanks [PatrickAlphaC](https://github.com/PatrickAlphaC) for teaching me the necessary tools to complete this project in my journey to become a full stack developer.

 # Thanks you!
 I hope you like this repo and it ends up being useful for you.